 mysql> SET GLOBAL max_connections = 1024;

-- If the issue still persists, make sure that it is enough disk space.
+If the issue still persists, make sure that there is enough disk space.

 # df -h